sebpost2/sebpost2/README.md

   ---

-  ## 🚀 Portfolio — AI & automation
+  ## 🚀 Portfolio

-  Each project is small, live, and free to run.
-The links go to the source; READMEs document the design decisions.
+  Each project is live, open-source and free to run.

+  ### AI & automation

   | Project | What it does | Stack |
   |---|---|---|